NathanReb/odoc/test/generators/markdown/Ocamlary.ModuleWithSignatureAlias.md

-OcamlaryModuleWithSignatureAlias

-Module  `` Ocamlary.ModuleWithSignatureAlias ``
+Ocamlary

+ModuleWithSignatureAlias

 A   plain   module   with   an   alias   signature

+@deprecated  :

-@deprecated : I don't like this element any more.
+I   don't   like   this   element   any   more.